AbhishekG-1plus/react_mi_store/README.md

-Made my first React.js based website using extensive HTML, CSS and Javascritp.
+Made my first React.js based website using extensive HTML, CSS and Javascript.

 The site, is deployed on Netlify, which can be found here : https://miclone-by-ag.netlify.app/lifestyle The site looks like this :